In effect as of April 1, 2018

 - Article 34: Reference in Article 34 of the Code to a "court" shall be references to the Federal Court Trial Division or, where applicable, any court of appeal therefrom.

-- Article 35: For the purposes of Article 35 of the Code, an arbitral award shall be final and binding and, upon application to the Federal Court in accordance with the Federal Court Act (Canada) and its regulations, shall be enforced as a judgement or award of that Court.
+- Article 35: For the purposes of Article 35 of the Code, an arbitral award shall be final and binding and, upon application to the Federal Court in accordance with the Federal Courts Act (Canada) and its regulations, shall be enforced as a judgement or award of that Court.

 During the progress of arbitration, the parties shall continue to perform their obligations under the Agreement.